 maintenance level of attitude tracking

-total time within a longer defined interval that attitude tracking is maintained (i.e. without any attitude acquisition being performed) with a probability of 100 % for any initial pointing within the celestial sphere
+total time within a longer defined interval that attitude tracking is maintained with a probability of 100 % for any initial pointing within the celestial sphere

-This parameter can also be specified as Mean Time between loss of tracking or probability to loose tracking per time unit.
+1 This parameter can also be specified as Mean Time between loss of tracking or probability to loose tracking per time unit.

+2 During this time interval no attitude acquisition is performed.

 multiple star tracking maintenance level

 total time within a longer defined interval that at least ‘n’ star tracks are maintained with a probability of 100 %